va3c/viewer/va3c-viewer-html5/readme.md

 Mostapha Roudsari, Ashley Reed, Anne Waelkens, Jim Quanci, Elcin Ertugrul, Amir Tasbihi and many more.
 Others?

-## Road Map

-* Display attributes
-* Fix any model texture display issues
-* Add permalink read and create capability
-* Add save to file capability
-* Add ability to add texture to material of selected objects
-* Add delete capability to Geometry tab
-* Add standard Three.js geometry tab
-* Add physics and booleans tabs
-* Add galleries of images of data files
-* Add the models from here: https://github.com/sparkfun/3D_Models/
-* Add skyboxes

-## Issues /Bugs

-* Difficult to know which controller you are using currently

 ## Project Links
 vA3C is a [GitHub]( http://github.com) [organization account]( https://help.github.com/articles/what-s-the-difference-between-user-and-organization-accounts ) and has multiple owners and admins.